1

 We have not been able to find much information about this work, or we believe the information we sourced needed more review.

-The Maiden of the Bridge (Hashihime), Illustration to Chapter 45 of the Tale of Genji
+The Perfumed Prince (Niou Miya), Illustration to Chapter 42 of the Tale of Genji

-The Maiden of the Bridge (Hashihime) is an illustration attributed to Tosa Mitsunobu, a prominent Japanese painter of the late 15th and early 16th centuries.
-This work is part of a series illustrating the Tale of Genji (Genji monogatari), a classic of Japanese literature written by Murasaki Shikibu in the early 11th century.
-The painting is executed in ink and color on paper, a technique characteristic of the Tosa school, which Mitsunobu founded.
-The Tosa school is known for its refined and delicate style, often focusing on courtly themes and narratives from classical literature.
-Mitsunobu's work played a significant role in the preservation and interpretation of Japanese literary classics through visual art.
-His illustrations are valued for their ability to convey the emotional depth and cultural context of the stories they depict.
+The Perfumed Prince (Niou Miya) is an illustration attributed to Tosa Mitsunobu, a prominent Japanese painter of the late 15th and early 16th centuries.
+This work is part of a series illustrating the Tale of Genji, a classic of Japanese literature written by Murasaki Shikibu in the early 11th century.
+The painting employs ink and color on paper, a traditional medium that allows for delicate and expressive brushwork.
+Tosa Mitsunobu is known for his role in establishing the Tosa school, which specialized in yamato-e, a style of Japanese painting that emphasizes native themes and aesthetics.
+The illustration captures the refined courtly life depicted in the Tale of Genji, reflecting the cultural and artistic values of the Heian period.
+Mitsunobu's work is significant for its contribution to the preservation and interpretation of classical Japanese literature through visual art.

 Read more